How to Select a Nursing Program

 Students trying to gain entrance into a nursing program have a lot of questions, but sometimes they overlook the most important criteria when selecting a nursing program.
-Cost, location, and how often the football team wins are not as important as knowing the following information about a nursing program.
+Cost, location, or how often the football team wins are not as important as knowing the following information about a nursing program.

 1. Is the University Regionally Accredited?

 While most schools will claim to have accreditation, please check this yourself.
 Be aware that National Accreditation is not a substitute for regional accreditation.
 A university has to be regionally accredited or the credits from courses you take will most likely not transfer to another accredited school or university.
 You may think you will never transfer, but most students at the start of their careers just don’t know what they will need to do in the future.
 Don’t waste your time and money on courses from a university or college that is not regionally accredited.
-Click to see list of Council for Higher Education Accreditation approved Regional Accrediting Organizations.

 2. Is the Program of Nursing Accredited by a Nursing Accreditation Body?